Strongly homotopy Lie algebras and deformations of calibrated submanifolds: -calibrated submanifolds and -submanifolds

 \section{$\varphi$-calibrated submanifolds and $\Psi$-submanifolds}

-In this section, motivated by geometry of calibrated submanifolds (Lemma \ref{lem:cal1}), we introduce the notion of a $\Psi$-submanifold for any $ \Psi \in \Om^*(M, TM)$ (Definition \ref{def:psisubm}).
+In this section, motivated by the geometry of calibrated submanifolds (Lemma \ref{lem:cal1}), we introduce the notion of a $\Psi$-submanifold for any $ \Psi \in \Om^*(M, TM)$ (Definition \ref{def:psisubm}).
+We relate Lemma \ref{lem:cal1} and the notion of a $\Psi$-submanifold with previous work on calibrated submanifolds, their further extensions and related results (Remarks \ref{rem:prn}, \ref{rem:psi}).
 We provide examples of $\Psi$-submanifolds that are not calibrated submanifolds (Example \ref{ex:psisubm}), including all complex submanifolds as well as all Lie subgroups in compact Lie groups.
-We show that if $\varphi^k$ is a parallel $k$-form on a Riemannian manifold $(M, g)$ then $\hat \varphi^k$-submanifolds $L^k$ are minimal submanifolds if the restriction of $\varphi^k$ to $L^k$ does not vanish (Theorem \ref{thm:crit}).
+Finally we give a shorter proof of Robles' result that if $\varphi^l$ is a parallel $l$-form on a Riemannian manifold $(M, g)$ then $\hat \varphi^l$-submanifolds $L$ are minimal submanifolds if the restriction of $\varphi^l$ to $L$ does not vanish (Theorem \ref{thm:crit}), which shall be needed in a later section.

-For a submanifold $L$ in a manifold $M$ we denote by $NL$ the normal bundle of $L$ and by $\pr: TM_{|L} \to NL$ the canonical projection.
+For a submanifold $L$ in a manifold $M$ we denote by $NL=TM_{|L}/TN$ the normal bundle of $L$ and by $\pr: TM_{|L} \to NL$ the canonical projection.
 If $M$ is endowed with a Riemannian metric $g$ then we also identify $NL$ with the (Riemannian) normal bundle of $L$ that is the orthogonal complement to the tangent bundle $TL$.

-\begin{lemma} Let $\varphi^k$ be a calibration on a Riemannian manifold $(M, g)$ and $L$ a $\varphi^k$-calibrated submanifold.
-Then $\pr\circ \hat \varphi^k _{| L} = 0 \in \Om^*(L, NL)$. \end{lemma}
+\begin{lemma} Let $\varphi^l$ be a calibration on a Riemannian manifold $(M, g)$ and $L$ a $\varphi^l$-calibrated submanifold.
+Then $\pr\circ \hat \varphi^l _{| L} = 0 \in \Om^*(L, NL)$. \end{lemma}